Patient data sharing

 - Planning services to meet patient needs.

-To offer joined up care and the best outcomes for patients, information in different parts of the NHS needs to be shared.
-Data systems between NHS organisations (whether GPs, hospitals or community services) have not historically supported the sharing of clinical data, as each organisation developed their own IT systems.
-This undermines the quality of care, and can also limit the potential benefit to research.
-Various initiatives have tried to improve connectivity between organisations, however there has been limited success in implementing these initiatives.
+To offer joined up care and the best outcomes for patients, information stored in different parts of the NHS needs to be shared.
+Data systems between NHS organisations (whether GPs, hospitals or community services) have not historically supported the sharing of clinical data, as IT systems may not be compatible.
+This can undermine the quality of care and can also limit the potential benefit to research.
+There are initiatives to try and improve connectivity between organisations, certainly across some local health systems, however there has not been widespread success across the NHS.
 There are multiple challenges to achieving this aim including fragmented decision making, limited budgets, and ongoing public mistrust.

-There remains concern regarding the ability of public organisations to safeguard personal, sensitive information.
-There are worries that it could be relatively easy to de-anonymise the data and identify individuals, and also that data could be shared with private sector organisations, such as insurance companies.
-However, The Care Act (2014) specifically outlaws sharing of potentially identifiable data for the purposes of commercial insurance.
+However there remains some public concern regarding the ability of organisations to safeguard personal, sensitive information.
+In the past, there were concerns that data was relatively easy to de-anonymise and could be shared with other organisations, including commercial organisations.
+In 2014 the Care Act specifically outlawed sharing of potentially identifiable data for the purposes of commercial insurance.
+There are now four ways in which patient privacy is shielded:

-- We support appropriate information sharing of patient data both to improve the delivery of healthcare and to support research.
-Appropriate means:
+- We believe that sharing data can save lives, improve the delivery of healthcare and support research.
+It is important that:

-- Data is used only for research or improvement of care.
+- Data is used only for research or the planning and improvement of care.

 - Data security policy and practice is high quality and regularly reviewed.

-- We recognise the need to ensure all data is treated with the greatest of respect.
+- We recognise the need to ensure all data is treated with the greatest respect.

 - We respect the right for any individual to withhold consent to share data, and that this should have no impact on the quality of care they receive.
 This may be particularly challenging for people with dementia, who may not be able to give informed consent.
-There should be appropriate processes and support in place to help people make clear their preferences.
+There should be appropriate processes and support in place to help people make their preferences clear.

 - There must be adequate safeguards and processes to ensure all data is stored and shared safely, accompanied by ongoing investment to ensure that security of data is maintained.

-- The public need ongoing engagement and information to help people understand the benefits and potential risks of patient data sharing.
-This needs to include outlining what patients are consenting to, and how data uses might change in the future.
+- There should be ongoing engagement with the public and clear information available to help people understand the benefits and potential risks of patient data sharing.
+This must include a clear explanation of what patients are consenting to, and how data uses might change in the future.

-- The NHS and clinicians have an important role in communicating and supporting patients to consent to data sharing and also to become involved in research.
+- The NHS and clinicians have an important role in communicating and supporting patients to consent to data sharing, as well as providing information on how people could become involved in research.

 - There must be broad reassurances from key industries (e.g. insurance and pharmaceutical) that the data will never be used for marketing or actuarial purposes, and there must be a strong and enforceable policy in case of any breach to this agreement.